samclarke/SCEditor/README.md

 		}
 	},

-**width** *int*
+**width** *int|string*
-Width of the editor in px.
+Width of the editor in px or percentage string.
 If set to null the width will be set to that of the textarea it is replacing.

-**height** *int*
+**height** *int|string*
-Height of the editor in px.
+Height of the editor in px or percentage string.
 If set to null the height will be set to that of the textarea it is replacing.

 **resizeEnabled** *bool*
 If to allow the editor to be resized.
 Defaults to true